Deltares/SFINCS/docs/input.rst

 'advection' sets whether to turn on or off the advection term used in the momentum equation, varying between the default of turned on (advection = 1, default), or off (advection = 0).
 Recommended is to turn the advection term always on.

+'advection_scheme' selects the advection scheme option.
+It is possible to select the new (2024.01 release) advection scheme using 'advection_scheme = upw1' = default, or the original implementation from Leijnse et al. (2021) can be selected as 'advection_scheme = original' for backwards compatability.
+NOTE - from SFINCS 2024.01 release onwards.

+'advlim' sets the possibility to limit the advection term in the momentum equation for increased stability, default is a large number (9999.9) so no limitation is applied.

 .. code-block:: text

 	huthresh 	= 0.05
 	alpha 		= 0.5
 	theta 		= 1.0
 	advection 	= 1

+**friction2d**

+'friction2d' sets whether to include the 2D component for determining the friction term or not (default = true).
+Original implementation from Leijnse et al. (2021) can be selected as 'friction2d = false' for backwards compatability.
+NOTE - from SFINCS 2024.01 release onwards.

 **viscosity**